A collection of free verse and prose

 We

-speak as of going beyond a certain time, a train of events
+speak of going beyond a certain time, a train of events

 which have arisen out of circumstances quite foreign to